It’s a question that is asked more and more frequently as an increasing number of web hosts introduce their particular flavors of managed hosting.

-I’ve consulted with a number of hosting companies who want to provide the “SiteCare experience” to their entire customer base, even if it requires additional investment.
+I’ve consulted with several hosting companies who want to provide the “SiteCare experience” to their entire customer base, even if it requires additional investment.
 They see it as a great opportunity from both a goodwill and customer satisfaction standpoint, as well as a new revenue stream standpoint.
 If there’s one thing we all understand, it’s that web hosting companies love adding new lines of revenue.

 One of the major sticking points is the talent acquisition piece.
-In order to match the level of service and quality that we’re able to provide at SiteCare, these hosting companies essentially need to have developers in all of their support positions.
+To match the level of service and quality that we’re able to provide at SiteCare, these hosting companies essentially need to have developers in all of their support positions.
 And even if they decide they can pay developer rates for support roles (I’ve never met one who was willing), finding a group of developers large enough that’s also willing to work support full-time is nearly impossible.
-Not to mention the internal investment for training and continuous education.
+Not to mention the internal investment in training and continuous education.

 Limited Experience on the Front Lines